 9. Malaysia: 24.6 million visitors

 With a booming economy and an expanding trading industry, Malaysia is seeing a sharp increase in worldwide tourists and business travelers.
-The biggest draw of Malaysia is that once you’re done with business in the explosive capital city of Kuala Lumpur, you can easily hop over to the traditional seafront hotels in Penang or the secluded beaches of Terengganu or the jungles of Borneo and experience a very different side to the country.
+The biggest draw of Malaysia is that once you’re done with exploring the explosive capital city of Kuala Lumpur, you can easily hop over to the secluded beaches of Terengganu or the jungles of Borneo and experience a very different side to the country.